-- There is an increased likelihood of a cyberbullying incident involving a criminal offence than in-person bullying. - Any incident involving images or videos generated by or of children under the age of 18 that are of a sexual nature will be dealt with according to the guidance set out in the Safeguarding Policy and the relevant sections of KCSIE 2022. - Under the Malicious Communications Act 1988, it is an offence for a person to send an electronic communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender. - Under the Protection from Harassment Act 1997, it is an offence to send a 'credible threat' of violence, harassing communications targeting specific individuals or 'cyberstalking' communications targeting specific individuals. - Under the Crime and Disorder Act 1998, it is an offence to send any race- or religion-based threats or aggravated communications targeting specific individuals. - Under the Criminal Justice Act 2003, it is an offence to send any disability- or sexual orientation or transgender identity-based threats or aggravated communications targeting specific individuals. - In all of the above scenarios, alongside any school-based sanctions, advice will be sought from the school's safeguarding partners, namely Kent Safeguarding and the Police.
+- Cyberbullying incidents will be dealt with in line with the school's Anti-bullying policy.
+The school will respond to any concerns when they occur, even if they take place offsite. - There is an increased likelihood of a cyberbullying incident involving a criminal offence than inperson bullying. - Any incident involving images or videos generated by or of children under the age of 18 that are of a sexual nature will be dealt with according to the guidance set out in the Online Safety Policy and the relevant sections of KCSIE 2023. - Under the Malicious Communications Act 1988, it is an offence for a person to send an electronic communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender. - Under the Protection from the Harassment Act 1997, it is an offence to send a 'credible threat' of violence, harassing communications targeting specific individuals or 'cyberstalking' communications targeting specific individuals. - Under the Crime and Disorder Act 1998, it is an offence to send any race- or religion-based threats or aggravated communications targeting specific individuals. - Under the Criminal Justice Act 2003, it is an offence to send any disability- or sexual orientation or transgender identity-based threats or aggravated communications targeting specific individuals. - In all of the above scenarios, alongside any school-based sanctions, advice will be sought from the school's safeguarding partners, namely Kent Safeguarding and the Police.